From clones to cm-monoids: The variety of merge algebras

 \subsection{Coordinates}

 In this section we define coordinates and present key lemmas that highlight their structural properties.
-Moreover, we discuss specific examples, such as the canonical merge algebra, to illustrate how coordinates function in practice.
+Moreover, we discuss specific examples, such as the canonical merge algebra, to illustrate the role of coordinates.

 \begin{definition} Let $(\mathbf A,1^\mathbf A)$ be a pointed merge algebra.
 For every $a\in A$, the element

 is called the \emph{$n$-coordinate of $a$}. \end{definition}

 The $n$-coordinate $a[n]$ of $a$ depends on the chosen coordinator $1^\mathbf A$, but (B3) ensures that if two elements $a$ and $b$ have the same coordinates relative to one coordinator, they have the same coordinates relative to any other.
 Moreover, every coordinate $a[n]$ has rank $\leq 1$, so that $a[n]\in A_{|1}$.
 Additionally, note that $a[0]=a_{\pref 1}$ for every $a$.